gvwilson/thirdbit/src/fiction/iffy/index.md

 sounding out the handwritten comments beside them.
 *Mom took us to see the baby giraffes today,* said one.
 *There are three of them.
-They are all clones and they live in a big dome because of the virus.
+They are clones and they live in a big dome because of the virus.
 Mom says they have been tweaked to be immune to it.*
 And then,
 in an older version of the same hand,